How to Unfold Top Decays: Introduction

 An exciting alternative analysis method is based on inverse simulations or unfolding.
 Instead of simulating detector effects for each predicted event, we can correct the observed events, for example, for detector effects.
 Then, we perform inference on particles before the detector or even partons and their hard scattering.
 Because the forward simulations are based on quantum physics and are stochastic, unfolding poses an incomplete inverse problem on a statistical basis.
 Still, in this way \begin{enumerate} \item analyses can be done outside the experimental collaborations; \item theory predictions can be updated and improved easily; \item and BSM hypotheses can be tested without full simulations. \end{enumerate}

 Machine learning (ML) methods are revolutionizing not only our daily lives, but also LHC physics~\cite{Butter:2022rso}.
 While classical unfolding methods are severely limited in many ways, ML-unfolding allows us to unfold unbinned events in many dimensions~\cite{Huetsch:2024quz}.
-A reweighting-based ML-based unfolding method is OmniFold~\cite{Andreassen:2019cjw}, applied to LHCb~\cite{LHCb:2022rky} and, recently, ATLAS data~\cite{ATLAS:2024xxl}.
-Generative ML-unfolding either maps distributions~\cite{Datta:2018mwd,Howard:2021pos,Diefenbacher:2023wec,Butter:2023ira, Butter:2024vbx} or learns the underlying conditional probabilities~\cite{Bellagente:2019uyp,Bellagente:2020piv,Vandegar:2020yvw,Backes:2022vmn,Leigh:2022lpn,Ackerschott:2023nax,Shmakov:2023kjj,Shmakov:2024xxx}.
+A reweighting-based ML-based unfolding method is MultiFold or OmniFold~\cite{Andreassen:2019cjw}, applied to H1~\cite{H1:2021wkz, H1:2023fzk, H1:2024mox}, LHCb~\cite{LHCb:2022rky} and, recently, ATLAS~\cite{ATLAS:2024xxl} data.
+Generative ML-unfolding either maps distributions~\cite{Datta:2018mwd,Howard:2021pos,Diefenbacher:2023wec,Butter:2023ira, Butter:2024vbx} or learns the underlying conditional probabilities~\cite{Bellagente:2019uyp,Bellagente:2020piv,Vandegar:2020yvw,Backes:2022vmn,Leigh:2022lpn,Ackerschott:2023nax,Shmakov:2023kjj,Shmakov:2024gkd}.
 Which of these complementary methods one would want to use depends on the specific task.
 Learning conditional probabilities to invert the forward simulation chain gives us access to per-event probabilities smoothly over phase space~\cite{Butter:2020qhk}, guaranteeing the correct event migration.
 Its success rests on sufficiently precise generative networks~\cite{Butter:2019cae,Butter:2021csz,Butter:2023fov,Das:2023ktd}, which are developed and benchmarked also for fast forward simulations~\cite{Danziger:2021eeg,Janssen:2023lgz,Heimel:2022wyj,Heimel:2023ngj, Heimel:2024wph}.
+In this paper we present a novel direction in ML-unfolding: \begin{itemize} \item we target an especially challenging task, mass measurement and unfolding of strongly peaked kinematics.
+Here, established methods, weight-based as well iterative generative unfolding, fail; \item we show the first unfolding results related to a CMS analysis~\cite{CMS:2019fak, CMS:2022kqg}.
+While this paper shows fast simulation results only, even more promising results for full CMS simulations can be obtained from the CMS members on our team. \end{itemize} This analysis also marks the first application of generative unfolding to properly simulated data by an LHC experiment.
+In Sec.~\ref{sec:ana} we describe the goal of the analysis, show the results from the classic CMS analysis, introduce the dataset, and sketch the basic features and the implementation of generative unfolding.
+In Sec.~\ref{sec:gen} we see how the top mass appears in the unfolded dataset.
+We find that a major problem is the uncontrolled bias induced by the training data.
+It can be solved as described in Sec.~\ref{sec:gen_bias}.
+Next, we show in Sec.~\ref{sec:gen_mass} how the top mass can be measured from the unfolded distributions, and in Sec.~\ref{sec:gen_full} we show how to then unfold the entire top decay phase space for re-analysis.